Dipesh-Mahat/TechShot/README.md

 # TechShot

-A modern, professional tech blog website focused on AI and tech news, created by Dipesh Mahat with AI assistance.
+A modern, professional tech blog website focused on AI and tech news, delivering cutting-edge insights and analysis.

 ## Features